PhonnPyaeKyaw/Bank-Loan-Predicition-Using-Logistic-Regression-And-KNN/README.md

 # Installation
 ## Install Python 3.7 along with Numpy, Pandas, Scikitlearn, Matplotlib, Seaborn
 ## Install Jupyte Notebook and launch it.
+## Or use "pip install --user --requirement requirements.txt" cmd